angular/angular-ja/adev-ja/src/content/tools/cli/build-system-migration.md

 * Updates configuration accordingly.
 * Merges `tsconfig.server.json` with `tsconfig.app.json` and adds the TypeScript option `"esModuleInterop": true` to ensure `express` imports are [ESM compliant](#esm-default-imports-vs-namespace-imports).
 * Updates application server code to use new bootstrapping and output directory structure.
-* Removes any Webpack-specific builder stylesheet usage such as the tilde or caret in `@import`/`url()` and updates the configuration to provide equivalent behavior
+* Removes any webpack-specific builder stylesheet usage such as the tilde or caret in `@import`/`url()` and updates the configuration to provide equivalent behavior
 * Converts to use the new lower dependency `@angular/build` Node.js package if no other `@angular-devkit/build-angular` usage is found.

 ### Manual migration